Skip to main content

 Is ketamine therapy safe?

-• Dealing with certain serious mental health conditions, like BPD or psychotic disorders
+• Serious mental health conditions, like borderline personality disorder (BPD) or psychotic disorders

-• Having seizures or epilepsy (including personal or family history)
+• Seizures or epilepsy (either a personal or family history)

 • Schedule I (highest risk of abuse): LSD, heroin, MDMA, psilocybin, methaqualone